ThinkerYzu/ebas/README.md

 ## Maps

     .section ".maps"
+    // Declar a map of array type, with 4-bytes key, 8-bytes value,
+    // and max 256 entries
     .map array, array, 4, 8, 256

 Maps are a key component of ebpf, allowing programs to store and